 Accordingly, every liturgical celebration, as an activity of Christ the priest and of his body, which is the Church, is a sacred action of a pre-eminent kind.
 No other action of the Church equals its title to power or its degree of effectiveness.

 In the liturgy on earth we are given a foretaste and share in the liturgy of heaven, celebrated in the holy city of Jerusalem, the goal of our pilgrimage, where Christ is seated at the right hand of God, as minister of the sanctuary and of the true tabernacle.
 With the whole company of heaven we sing a hymn of praise to the Lord; as we reverence the memory of the saints, we hope to have some part with them, and to share in their fellowship; we wait for the Savior, our Lord Jesus Christ, until he, who is our life, appears, and we appear with him in glory.

 Sunday, The Lord’s Day

 By an apostolic tradition taking its origin from the very day of Christ’s resurrection, the Church celebrates the paschal mystery every eighth day, the day that is rightly called the Lord’s day.
 On Sunday the Christian faithful ought to gather together, so that by listening to the word of God and sharing in the Eucharist they may recall the passion, death and resurrection of the Lord Jesus and give thanks to God who has given them a new birth with a lively hope through the resurrection of Jesus Christ from the dead.

-This excerpt from the Second Vatican Council’s Constitution on the Sacred Liturgy (Sacrosanctum Concilium 7 & 8, 1962) explains the real presence of Christ in liturgical prayer.
-It is used in the Roman Office of Readings for the Third Sunday in Ordinary Time.
+This excerpt from the Second Vatican Council’s (Vatican II) Constitution on the Sacred Liturgy (Sacrosanctum Concilium 7 & 8, 1962) explains the real presence of Christ in liturgical prayer.
+It is used in the Roman Office of Readings for the Third (3rd) Sunday in Ordinary Time.
 The accompanying biblical reading is from Deuteronomy 18:1-22.